dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.5.1 =
+- Fix: Minor JavaScript issue that prevented the frontend from working correctly with some coin adapters.

 = 2.5.0 =
 - Add: Balance information can now be inserted into WordPress menus.
 See *Appearance* &rarr; *Menus*.
 - Add: Pluggable validation mechanism for withdrawal addresses.
 Bitcoin addresses validated against `bs58check`.